Consensus Standards, Manufacturer Instructions, and Equipment Manuals

 Key Takeaways

-- GHS labels and SDSs are reference tools for chemical hazards, first aid, firefighting, storage, exposure controls, and PPE decisions.
+- GHS-aligned labels and 16-section Safety Data Sheets (SDS) are the starting references for chemical hazards, first aid, firefighting, storage, exposure controls, and PPE.

 Consensus Standards, Manufacturer Instructions, and Equipment Manuals